Covid19OutputJapan/Covid19OutputJapan.github.io/tokyo.md

 {: align="center"}
 |![Baseline](./images/20210120/Tokyo/BaselineDecline.png)|

-Source: Authors’ calculation.
+Source: Authors’ calculation.<br>
+Note:	See Fujii and Nakata (2021) for a detailed discussion of the scenario.

 ### 2. Rapid-decline scenario

 {: align="center"}
 |![Rapid](./images/20210120/Tokyo/RapidDecline.png)|

-Source: Authors’ calculation
+Source: Authors’ calculation.<br>
+Note:	See Fujii and Nakata (2021) for a detailed discussion of the scenario.

 ### 3. Gradual-decline scenario

 {: align="center"}
 |![Gradual](./images/20210120/Tokyo/GradualDecline.png)|

-Source: Authors’ calculation
+Source: Authors’ calculation.<br>
+Note:	See Fujii and Nakata (2021) for a detailed discussion of the scenario.

 ### 4. All cases together

 {: align="center"}
 |![All](./images/20210120/Tokyo/ThreeScenariosDecline.png)|

-Source: Authors’ calculation
+Source: Authors’ calculation.<br>
+Note:	See Fujii and Nakata (2021) for a detailed discussion of the scenario.